I-1-2-7.Past-due Benefits

 1. Title II

-In claims arising under title II of the Social Security Act (Act), past-due benefits are the amount of cash benefits that have accumulated for all beneficiaries because of a favorable administrative determination or decision (decision), up to but not including the month the Social Security Administration (SSA) effectuates the primary beneficiary's decision.
+In claims arising under Title II only of the Social Security Act (Act), past-due benefits are the amount of cash benefits that have accumulated for all beneficiaries because of a favorable administrative determination or decision (hereinafter referred to as “decision”), up to but not including, the month the Social Security Administration (SSA) effectuates the primary beneficiary's decision.
 Therefore, for most fully favorable decisions, the end date of the past-due benefits period is the month before the month SSA effectuates the decision.

-If SSA issues a decision that pertains to more than one title II claim (e.g., disability insurance benefits and disabled widow's insurance benefits), and those claims are not effectuated in the same month, the past-due benefits period will be different for each of those claims, because the past-due benefits period will end the month before the month SSA effectuates the decision on each claim.
+If SSA issues a decision that pertains to more than one Title II claim (e.g., disability insurance benefits and disabled widow's/widower's insurance benefits), and those claims are not effectuated in the same month, the past-due benefits period will be different for each claim because the past-due benefits period will end the month before the month SSA effectuates the decision on each claim.

-When calculating past-due benefits based on a partially favorable decision, SSA uses the beginning and ending dates shown in the partially favorable decision.
+When calculating past-due benefits based on a partially favorable decision, with a closed period of disability, SSA uses the beginning and ending dates shown in the partially favorable decision.
 In later onset date cases, the past-due benefits period begins with the month of entitlement shown in the favorable decision, up to but not including the month SSA effectuates the decision.

 NOTE: